 I'm a multimedia journalist & radio producer

 Shaina has had over five years of experience working on social justice and diversity programming for high school youth and served as a trained facilitator for the Berkeley School of Journalism Equity and Inclusion Committee.
 In a past life, she had a small catering business.
-She recently helped start a cooking school in Jerusalem.
-Her favorite activity is putting food in jars.
+She once helped start a cooking school in Jerusalem.

 some work I'm especially proud of:

 Running Man (Snap Judgment - April 12, 2018)